Depot Owners Reduce Petrol Prices in Lagos, Calabar, Other Cities

 For now, the downstream market appears firmly in a price-watch phase, with operators prioritising volume over margins as competition reshapes Nigeria’s fuel landscape.

-Legit.ng earlier reported that the Dangote Petroleum Refinery has dismissed reports that it shut down its petrol processing unit, revealing that it delivered 43.3 million litres of Premium Motor Spirit to the Nigerian market in a single day.
+Legit.ng also reported that the Dangote Petroleum Refinery had dismissed reports that it shut down its petrol processing unit, stating that it had delivered 43.3 million litres of Premium Motor Spirit to the market in a single day.

-Officials of the refinery said the volume loaded on Saturday, January 3 alone was enough to meet more than half of Nigeria’s estimated daily petrol consumption, countering claims that production had been halted for maintenance.
+Officials of the refinery said the volume loaded on January 3, 2026, alone was enough to meet more than half of Nigeria’s estimated daily petrol consumption, countering claims that production had been halted due to maintenance.

-The clarification follows widespread reports over the weekend that the refinery had suspended operations, a claim that triggered sharp increases in ex-depot petrol prices across major fuel trading hubs.
+The clarification by Dangote on its petrol processing unit followed widespread reports that the large refinery had suspended operations, a claim that triggered sharp increases in ex-depot petrol prices across major fuel trading hubs.

 Source: Legit.ng